 As we know, in sunny South Africa, our summers can get pretty hot!
 And many of us have the habit of using our air conditioners to the maximum.
 But did you know that with eco-friendly glass in your home, you could be using the air-conditioner a lot less?

-Tinted glass, also called heat absorbing glass, is made by adding color pigments to the raw materials during manufacture.
-Standard color tints include bronze, grey, dark grey, blue and green.
+Tinted glass, also called heat absorbing glass, is made by adding colour pigments to the raw materials during manufacture.
+Standard colour tints include bronze, grey, dark grey, blue and green.

-The color density thickens the glass and reduces the amount of light that can pass through.
+The colour density thickens the glass and reduces the amount of light that can pass through.
 Because tinted glass reduces the amount of light transmitted, it also absorbs heat.